-The proper answer is: Not everybody is an acceptable candidate for bariatric surgery, or weight loss surgery you must meet in order to be considered.
-That’s mainly because surgery is often seen as the last resort – where medical intervention is needed to reduce the high risks caused by obesity.
+There are specific qualifications for weight loss surgery you must meet in order to be considered.
+That’s mainly because surgery is often seen as the last resort — the point when medical intervention is needed to reduce the high health risks caused by obesity.

-Weight Loss Surgery is intended for people who have a high Body Mass Index (BMI), typically of 30.0 or higher.
+Weight loss surgery is intended for people who have a high Body Mass Index (BMI), typically of 30.0 or higher.
 People below this BMI are not considered good candidates for bariatric surgery unless they are at risk for diseases or life-threatening conditions because of their obesity.

 Only a professional, qualified bariatric physician or surgeon can tell you if you are a good candidate for weight loss surgery.
 Talk to a specialist today and discuss the different weight loss surgery options, and the average cost of bariatric surgery.

 Patient information on bariatric surgery may be required for candidacy.
-Knowledge of the risk factors associated with bariatric surgery and weight loss surgery expectations are sometimes required for candidacy.
+Knowledge of the risk factors associated with bariatric surgery and weight loss surgery expectations are sometimes required for candidacy as well.

-Are you coming close to meeting these requirements for weight loss surgery?
-Contact a weight loss specialist at A Lighter Me.
+Are you close to meeting these requirements for weight loss surgery?
+If so, contact a weight loss specialist at A Lighter Me.